gopar/ctci/README.md

 Answers for `Cracking The Coding Interview` 5th edition book.

-Solutions are written in Python and are solved to what I *believe* are Pythonic answers.
+Solutions are written in Python and I *try* to make Pythonic answers.

 Tests are also included.